 If you think you might have been unjustly dismissed from your job, it is important to consult an Employment Lawyer to learn about your rights and obligations.
 In many cases, you will be entitled to compensation, which can be substantial.
 That is true even if you engaged in misconduct.

 There are two types of dismissal in Canada: with cause, and without cause.
-While most dismissals are without cause, you can be summarily dismissed for misconduct, poor performance, and even off-duty conduct (such as online conduct) in appropriate circumstances.
+While most dismissals are without cause, you can be summarily dismissed, without notice of compensation, in very limited circumstances.

 Courts recognize that being dismissed for cause is extremely harsh – they have referred to it as “the capital punishment of employment law”.
 That’s because if you are dismissed for cause, you are not entitled to anything – no notice, no termination pay, and no severance.

 Stuart has spent years studying the law regarding dismissal for cause, and has literally written the book on it.
 In the course of updating his book, You’re Fired!
 Just Cause for Dismissal in Canada, he and his team review every just cause case in Canada.